-Energean is running three Field Development Programmes, offshore Israel, offshore Northern Greece and Offshore Western Greece and plans to invest more than US $1.5 billion up to 2020.
+Energean is running three Field Development Programmes, offshore Israel, offshore Northern Greece and Offshore Western Greece and plans to invest more than US $2 billion up to 2021.

-Energean Oil & Gas has been executing a US$200 million new investment programme for the Prinos fields in 2015-2018, aiming to develop the 41 million barrels of 2P oil reserves.
-The fully refurbished rig and barge, “Energean Force”, is conducting the latest drilling programme, which consists of more than 15 wells at the Prinos, Epsilon and Prinos North oil fields, further to the drilling of 9 wells that the company has successfully completed since December 2015.
+Energean Oil & Gas has been executing a US$350 million investment programme for the Prinos basin up to 2021, aiming to develop the 40 million barrels of oil 2P reserves.
+The fully refurbished rig and barge, “Energean Force”, is conducting the latest drilling programme, which consists of up to 23 wells at the Prinos, Epsilon and Prinos North oil fields, further to the drilling of 9 wells that the company has successfully completed since December 2015.
 Energean’s assets are supported by established offshore and onshore infrastructure, consisting of three offshore oil platforms, one gas platform and a comprehensive onshore plant with storage, offshore loading, de‐sulphurisation and power generation facilities.This infrastructure network allows quick and low cost monetization of the reserves.